-Hedge transactions for banking book transactions are periodically assessed for hedge effectiveness as per home and host country financial guidelines.
+Hedge transactions for banking book transactions are periodically assessed for hedge effectiveness.

 Frameworks in overseas banking subsidiaries

 Frameworks that are broadly similar to the above framework have been established at each of the overseas banking subsidiaries of the Bank to manage market risk.
 The frameworks are established considering host country regulatory requirements as applicable.